 Steve Vai, Joe Satriani and a large number of highly influential guitarists make excellent use of modes to give their songs interesting ‘colors’.
 When you listen to a Vai song like ‘For the Love of God’ or ‘K’m pee Du Wee’ and wonder how he gets that dreamy sound out of his notes, a lot of that is due to the mode he is using – in this case the Lydian mode.
 Different modes will bring a different feeling/color/flavor to your playing and can be a great source of inspiration.

-To get an idea how different modes can lead to different styles or feeling in your music, have a listen to Steve demonstrating a few different modes in the below video:
+To get an idea of how different modes can lead to different styles or feeling in your music, have a listen to Steve demonstrating a few different modes in the below video:

 As he changes between the modes you can hear that the feeling or emotion behind the music changes.
 Some of the changes are subtle while others are very obvious.
 That’s the way to think about modes – they give you different ways to express yourself.